-Third parties can remove the effects of patents and utility model rights in various ways:
+Third parties can bring challenges to patents and utility model rights in the following ways:

 Remedies a), c) and d) are also available for plant variety rights, with some differences in procedural requirements.
 An invalidation action as described in c) can be filed with the PVPTAB, and an application for a compulsory licence as described in d) may be filed with either the MAFRA or the Ministry of Oceans and Fisheries, depending on the plant variety protection right at issue.

 Korea has a bifurcated system for handling intellectual property disputes.
 IP infringement actions for damages and/or permanent injunctions are handled at first instance by the district courts, while invalidation proceedings for patent, utility model, trade mark and design protection rights are handled by the IPTAB within the KIPO, and the PVPTAB within the MAFRA performs a similar function exclusively for plant variety protection rights.